|Nutrition Facts (per serving)|

-The best first French recipes to learn must be a simple chocolate soufflé.
+The best first French recipe to learn must be a simple chocolate soufflé.
 The soufflé is a magical, airy, delicious, and complex confection that perfectly rounds out any meal.
 Served fresh out of the oven, it delights young children and will definitely impress your dinner guests.

 There is a lot of mystery surrounding making a soufflé, mainly that it is difficult; it isn't.
 They are in fact very easy to make by following a few simple techniques and a good recipe, like this one.